 Learn more about Oregon: Alzheimer’s Statistics, Cognitive Decline, Dementia Caregiving

 Public health spotlight

-In Oregon, the Public Health Division of the Oregon Health Authority are developing indicators of healthy aging including data on cognition and caregiving.
+In Oregon, the Public Health Division of the Oregon Health Authority developed indicators of healthy aging including data on cognition and caregiving.

 Explore core areas

 Find public health resources and examples that drive action across Alzheimer's-specific core areas.

 The State Plan for Alzheimer’s Disease in Oregon (SPADO) Task Force was formed in late 2010, coordinated by the Alzheimer’s Association Oregon Chapter.
 The Task Force included state government agencies, academic researchers, health care providers, family caregivers, state legislators and non-profit organizations.
 Charged with drafting recommendations to address the most critical needs of Oregonians impacted by Alzheimer’s disease and other dementias, the Task Force gathered public input to inform and validate the proposed recommendations.
 The State Plan for Alzheimer’s Disease and Related Dementias in Oregon was published in July 2012 and signed by Governor John Kitzhaber.
 In March 2013, the Oregon Legislature endorsed SPADO by unanimously supporting Senate Concurrent Resolution 1.
 The SPADO Steering Committee works together to encourage engagement of public and private sector stakeholders to improve the state’s response to community needs associated with Alzheimer’s disease and related dementias and implement the recommendations provided in the state plan.

 State and local public health agencies around the country are taking action against Alzheimer’s by implementing the Healthy Brain Initiative State and Local Public Health Partnerships to Address Dementia: The 2018-2023 Road Map.
 Public health practitioners can learn by example and find resources to help guide their response below.